awsdocs/amazon-elasticache-docs/doc_source/redis/Redis-Global-Datastores-CLI.md

     --global-replication-group-id global datastore name
   ```

-  When calling this operation and passing in a `--global-replication-group-id` value, ElastiCache for Redis ElastiCache will infer the values from the primary replication group of the global replication group for the following paramaeters\.
+  When calling this operation and passing in a `--global-replication-group-id` value, ElastiCache for Redis will infer the values from the primary replication group of the global replication group for the following paramaeters\.
 Do not pass in values for these parameters:

   `"PrimaryClusterId",`